kristopolous/fiction/framework.md

 able to understand and approach frameworks better in the future by applying the principles which lead to their popularity.

 ## What is a framework anyway?

+There's some debate over what a framework versus a library is.

+So let's start with a definitions.

 A framework

   * breaks core assumptions about a language or system
   * limits what a user is permitted to do
   * increases complexities by adding new abstractions
   * has non-specific specifications by using unclear and imprecise language

+Let's take these one by one.

+### Breaks core assumptions
+Unlike a library which seeks to work within existing ecosystems, frameworks intend to create new ones.

+In order to wall the framework garden things have to be approached in fundamentally different ways.

+### Increases complexities by adding new abstractions
+Leaky abstractions

 You're not documenting a technology, you're marketing a product.